sugitomoo/VSUM/README.md

-# Language-Guided Benchmarks for Personalized Video Summarization
+# Language-Guided Frameworks for Personalized Video Summarization
 ### Pattern Analysis and Applications 2026, Special Issue on ACM Multimedia Asia 2024 (by invitation only)

-This is the official repository of our paper "**Language-Guided Benchmarks for Personalized Video Summarization**".
+This is the official repository of our paper "**Language-Guided Frameworks for Personalized Video Summarization**".

 In this paper, we propose two language-guided video summarization frameworks: Few-Shot Video SUMmarization (FS-VSUM) and Self-Supervised Video SUMmarization (SS-VSUM).